 For further information on NF, visit The Lee Sparks NF Foundation.

-There are no ongoing surveillance programmes that captures data on NF cases caused by all organisms.
-Data is available for NF caused by Streptococcus pyogenes (group A Streptococcus) captured as part of research studies.
+There are no ongoing surveillance programmes that capture data on NF cases caused by all organisms.
+Data is available for NF caused by Streptococcus pyogenes (GAS) captured as part of research studies.

 See Health protection report (HPR): latest infection reports for bacteraemia reports, including annual reports on streptococcal bacteraemia.

-For past reports on streptococcal bacteraemia, see the HPR archive.
+For past reports on streptococcal bacteraemia, see the UK Government Web Archive.